xjrueda/fixprime/README.md

 ###Quick Start using Fix Prime
 Download and install the boost libraries following the [boost libraries]'s site instructions.
-Even though the project uses jsoncpp, you don't need to do anything about it, because the project has included the amalgamated version of jsoncpp source code.

 Clone the project in your system.
 ``` sh